nova0408-glitch/Aircracking/appendix.md

 0 GB
 0 TB
 0 PB
-Crunch will now generate the following number of lines: 100000000 00000000
+Crunch will now generate the following number of lines:100000000 00000000
 00000001
 00000002